fabiospampinato/vscode-todo-plus/README.md

   "todo.timer.statusbar.priority": -10, // The priority of this item.
 Higher value means the item should be shown more to the left
   "todo.statistics.project.enabled": "global.projects < 100 && project.pending > 0", // Show statistics next to a project, boolean or JS expression
-  "todo.statistics.project.text": "([pending]) [est]", // Template used for rendering the text "todo.statistics.statusbar.enabled": "global.all > 0", // Show statistics in the statusbar, boolean or JS expression "todo.statistics.statusbar.ignoreArchive": true, // Ignore the archive when rendering statistics in the statusbar "todo.statistics.statusbar.alignment": "left", // Should the item be placed to the left or right?
+  "todo.statistics.project.text": "([pending]) [est]", // Template used for rendering the text "todo.statistics.project.done": "", // Template used for rendering the text when project is done "todo.statistics.statusbar.enabled": "global.all > 0", // Show statistics in the statusbar, boolean or JS expression "todo.statistics.statusbar.ignoreArchive": true, // Ignore the archive when rendering statistics in the statusbar "todo.statistics.statusbar.alignment": "left", // Should the item be placed to the left or right?